aspagon17/daikin-chatbot/README.md

 - This is a simple starting point - if you hit issues deploying your use case you may need to tune (non-exhaustive list):
     - The prompt and parameters for the model for it to answer accurately
     - Your search to return more relevant results
-    - Your chunking/embedding approach to store the most relevant content effectively for retrieval
+    - Your chunking/embedding approach to store the most relevant content effectively for retrieval# daikin-chatbot